 top of page

-Back in California, Re-Fit (2005)
+Back in California, Re-Fit Aug 2005

-Below is Dave at the Nav Station and Duane down below, (inside) the electrical cabinet.
-Working their magic you can see the difference in the old panel, on the left and the new Blue Seas AC/DC electrical panel, on the right.
-The top panel is DC and below that is AC, every wire in the boat is labeled and numbered, on each end, to correspond with the switch on the panel and the terminal block is coded and labeled.
-They have converted chaos into a professional work of "electrical" art.
+Below, you can see Dave at the Nav Station and Duane inside the electrical cabinet, working their magic.
+The difference is evident between the old panel on the left and the new Blue Seas AC/DC electrical panel on the right.
+The top panel is for DC with AC below it.
+Every wire in the boat is labeled and numbered at both ends to correspond with the switch on the panel, and the terminal block is coded and labeled.
+They have transformed chaos into a professional piece of "electrical" art.

 A new back-up battery charger was installed to supplement the existing Link 2000, Xantrex inverter/charger.
 The back-up is a PT-14 three stage 12 volt from NewMar.